kevintrankt/color-code-gcal/README.md

 ## Known Issues
 - If your calendar invite has a room, I guess that counts as a guest...
 I'll need to figure this out
 - This grabs your email domain from your email address; if your company changed domains, this can screw up the external meetings coloring
-- The script doesn't check for video links in the description
+- The script doesn't check for video links in the location